twbs/bootstrap/SECURITY.md

 To report a security issue, email [security@getbootstrap.com](mailto:security@getbootstrap.com) and include the word "SECURITY" in the subject line.

-We'll endeavor to respond quickly, and will keep you updated throughout the process.
+We'll endeavor to respond quickly, and will keep you updated throughout the process.8888888888